rischwa/eve-fast-fitting-assessment/Readme.md

 It was created as my entry to the CREST API challenge of CCP in February 2016 on which I spent way too much time ;).
 EVE Fast Fitting Assessment was designed to be useful for EVE players and at the same time also provide insight into a multitude of CREST endpoints for (future) EVE 3rd party developers.

-To run FFA, you can download a click once [installer](http://eve-plh.com/FFA/setup/setup.exe), or if that doesn't work (in my experience ClickOnce installers tend to have problems for a small number of users), you can just download the a [zip file containing the application](http://eve-plh.com/FFA/eveffa.zip) and start the .exe from there.

-This readme is divided into two sections.
+This readme is divided into three sections.

+* Download/installations instructions
 * A user manual, describing what the application does and how to use it
 * A technical description for the code behind it, targeted at developers, who want to create CREST applications themselves

+## Download
+To run FFA, you can either
+* Download a click once [installer](http://eve-plh.com/FFA/setup/setup.exe),
+* or if that doesn't work (in my experience ClickOnce installers tend to have problems for a small number of users), you can just download the a [zip file containing the application](http://eve-plh.com/FFA/eveffa.zip) and start the .exe from there.

 ## User Manual